 "A human colony is rescued from a forsaken planet.
 But their leader is having a hard time accepting that things will change when they get back to Earth."

-On this day in 1964, Doctor Who continued the march through its first season, airing an episode titled "The Snows of Terror."
+On this day in 1964 (in the United Kingdom), Doctor Who continued the march through its first season, airing an episode titled "The Snows of Terror."
 Here's the episode summary from IMDB.com:

 "Searching for the third key, Ian and Barbara meet with the sinister trapper Vasor before following Susan and the others into a cave system guarded by the mysterious Ice Soldiers."